Minister of Education (Denmark)

-Education Minister of Denmark (Undervisningsminister, /da/), or Minister of Education in Denmark, is a Danish minister office currently held by Mattias Tesfaye in the Frederiksen II Cabinet.
+Minister of Education of Denmark (Undervisningsminister, /da/), is a Danish minister office currently held by Magnus Heunicke in the third cabinet of Mette Frederiksen.

-The office was created in 1916 when the post Kultus Minister was split up into the posts of Education Minister and Church Minister.
-The new Church Minister also took over the responsibility for culture from the Culture Minister, a task later transferred to the Minister for Cultural Affairs in 1961.
-Upon the accession of the Thorning-Schmidt I Cabinet on 3 October 2011 the title was changed from Minister of Education to Minister of Children and Education and on 9 August 2013 the title was changed back to Minister of Education.
+The office was created in 1916 when the post Kultus Minister was split up into the posts of Minister of Education and Minister for Ecclesiastical Affairs.
+Upon the accession of the first cabinet of Helle Thorning-Schmidt on 3 October 2011 the title was changed from Minister of Education to Minister of Children and Education and on 9 August 2013 the title was changed back to Minister of Education.